Columbian Quincentenary Collection

 Scope and Content

-This collection contains the official records of the 1992 commemoration of the 500th anniversary of the Columbian voyages.
+The material in this collection documents the intellectual and social trends, contributions, and controversies surrounding the commemoration.
 The archive documents the full range of contributions, controversies, and movements inspired by the commemoration on both popular and scholarly levels.
 Material types represented in the collection include correspondence, administrative files, press kits and publicity, newsletters, magazines, news clippings, articles, audio and video materials, ephemera, exhibition catalogues, teaching materials, posters, maps, memorabilia, photographs, etc. Materials in the collection are predominantly in English and Spanish.
 The posters are also in Portuguese, Italian, Russian and Hungarian.

 The scope of the archive is inclusive and incorporates a record of the diverse character of the activities the Columbian Quincentennial called forth in the United States, Latin America and in Europe.
 Included are the records of prominent Quincentennial organizations, the archives of Encounters and Encuentros, two Quincentennial serial publications, records from national, private and civic Quincentennial organizations, and a wide-ranging collection of journals, correspondence, and media reports reflecting varied points of view regarding Columbus and his legacy.